shihanxiong/video_loom/README.md

   <img src="./img/app_logo.png" width="450" height="450" />
 </p>

+## What does video loom do?

+This is a portable / multi-platform application that helps you trim videos.
+Say you have 4 cameras shooting a scene simultaneously, video loom can cut these videos by timestamps and combine them into the dynamic final product, try it out!

 ## User guide

 > Before start using the software, be sure to have following softwares installed on your local machine.